 Like many regions of Pennsylvania, the Lehigh Valley has a strong history of railroading that greatly impacted the region.
-The railroad industry was built up thanks to the many steel mills and other factories that were present in the valley, and replaced the region’s canals.
+The railroad industry was built up thanks to the many steel mills and other factories that were present in the valley and replaced the region’s canals.

 While the museum doesn’t have regularly scheduled hours, it is open for open houses throughout the year.
 However, their most consistent operating hours are during the holiday season.
 So, if you are spending Christmas in Bethlehem, PA, you definitely don’t want to miss this great hidden gem.

 The displays at the Lehigh and Keystone Valley Model Railroad Museum focus on realistically showcasing the routes of the Reading Railroad, the Lehigh Valley Railroad, and the Central Railroad of New Jersey as they looked during their heyday in the 1960s and early 1970s.
 In this way, it reminded me of the Western Pennsylvania Model Railroad Museum near Pittsburgh.

 To achieve this, the museum uses a combination of kits and completely made-from-scratch elements to really bring these areas to life.